BishalLakha/bishallakha.github.io/_posts/2024-02-06-graph-diffusion-model.md

 \end{bmatrix}
 $$

 Here, $$\beta_t$$ indicates the probability of the edge state not changing.
-This formulation allows for direct sampling at any timestep $t$ independently for each edge and non-edge, facilitating the simplification of the sampling process without relying on previous timesteps.
+This formulation allows for direct sampling at any timestep $$t$$ independently for each edge and non-edge, facilitating the simplification of the sampling process without relying on previous timesteps.

 ### 2.2 Reverse Process